Counting Temporal Paths: Exact Algorithms for Temporal Path Counting

 \begin{definition}[\cite{CHMZ21}] Let $\mathcal{G}=(V,\mathcal{E},T)$ be a temporal graph.
 A \emph{timed feedback vertex set} of $\mathcal{G}$ is a set $X\subseteq V\times[T]$ of vertex appearances such that the underlying graph of $\mathcal{G}'=(V,\mathcal{E}',T)$ is a forest, where $\mathcal{E}':=\mathcal{E}\setminus \{(\{v,w\},t)\in \mathcal{E}\mid (v,t)\in X \vee (w,t)\in X\}$.
 The \emph{timed feedback vertex number} of a temporal graph~$\mathcal{G}$ is the minimum cardinality of a timed feedback vertex set of $\mathcal{G}$. \end{definition}

-Roughly speaking, the algorithm performs the following steps. \begin{enumerate} \item Compute a minimum cardinality timed feedback vertex set of the input temporal graph. \item Iterate over all possibilities for how a temporal path can traverse the vertex appearances in the timed feedback vertex set. \item For each possibility, create an instance of the so-called \textsc{\#Weighted Multicoloured Independent Set on Chordal Graphs} problem to compute the number of possibilities for connecting the vertex appearances of the timed feedback vertex set that are supposed to be traversed. \item Using this, compute the total number of temporal $(s,z)$-paths in the temporal input graph. \end{enumerate}
+Roughly speaking, our FPT-algorithm for the timed feedback vertex number as a parameter performs the following steps.
+We give a detailed proof in \cref{proof:thm:fpttfvs}. \begin{enumerate} \item Compute a minimum cardinality timed feedback vertex set of the input temporal graph. \item Iterate over all possibilities for how a temporal path can traverse the vertex appearances in the timed feedback vertex set. \item For each possibility, create an instance of the so-called \textsc{\#Weighted Multicoloured Independent Set on Chordal Graphs} problem to compute the number of possibilities for connecting the vertex appearances of the timed feedback vertex set that are supposed to be traversed. \item Using this, compute the total number of temporal $(s,z)$-paths in the temporal input graph. \end{enumerate} The intuition here is that the possibilities for connecting the vertex appearances of the timed feedback vertex set that are supposed to be traversed correspond to path segments in the underlying graph of the temporal graph without the timed feedback vertex set, which is a forest.
+It is well-known that chordal graphs are intersection graphs of subtrees in forest \cite{GAVRIL197447}.
+This means that an independent set in a chordal graph corresponds to a selection of non-intersecting subtrees (which here will all be paths).
+The colours can be used to make sure that, for each pair of vertex appearances of the timed feedback vertex set that are supposed to be traversed directly after one another, exactly one path segment connecting them can be in the independent set.
+The weights can be used to model how many temporal paths follow the corresponding path segment of the underlying graph